EParmar18/HybridSignal/README.md

 *matlibplot*

 * https://forms.gle/A5qr2dXPuURnLjww6 - Feedback Form!
 * The main file to run is **test_datapull.py** which will produce a series of graphs.
+If you want to play around you can look at a different stock's graph by changing the "ticker" variable on line 18 of test_datapull.py.
-For the examples below the stock being used is AAPL's stock graph on Oct 22nd
+* For the examples below the stock being used is AAPL's stock graph on Oct 22nd

 ![Price Candle](/images/Price.png)
 * Graph 1 is the candle graph for a specified stock (AAPL in this case)